Bond 2025

 - Classrooms: Replace worn furnishings to support modern learning

-- Classrooms: Replace broken and outdated personal devices every student uses for curriculum and instruction
+- Classrooms: Replace broken and outdated personal devices that every student uses for curriculum and instruction

 Lake Grove Elementary

-- Construct to immediate occupancy standards to withstand a significant seismic event
+- Construct to Level 4 "Immediate Occupancy" standards to withstand a significant seismic event.

-If LOSD voters pass the bond measure in November 2025, construction at Lake Grove would begin in 2028 (following Forest Hills).
-During construction, the school community would be housed at Uplands and move into the new school in the fall 2030.
+If LOSD voters pass the bond measure in November 2025, construction at Lake Grove would begin after the Forest Hills replacement opens.
+During construction, the school community would be housed at Uplands.

 Oak Creek Elementary